IHE/ITI.Finance/input/pagecontent/volume-1.md

 #### 1:XX.1.2.1 Query Insurance Plan Transaction [ITI-121]

 This transaction is used to search for available insurance plans.
+The InsurancePlan resource describes a health insurance offering with a list of covered benefits, costs associated with those benefits, and any additional information about the offering.

 For more details see the detailed [transaction description](ITI-121.html)

 #### 1:XX.1.2.2 Enroll Beneficiary Transaction [ITI-122]

-This transaction is used to enroll or update a beneficiary.
+This transaction is used to enroll a beneficiary.
+It is to request linking the beneficiary with a given Coverage that is associated with an InsurancePlan.
+Once successfully enrolled, the beneficiary can receive covered health care services.

 For more details see the detailed [transaction description](ITI-122.html)